postdoc at the Institute of Astronomy, University of Cambridge, UK (2017–2022)

 Dynamics of star clusters and streams (talk at the Star clusters: the Gaia revolution workshop (Barcelona/online, October 2021)

-The unquiet neighbour: how the LMC bugs the Milky Way (seminar at the Institute of Astronomy, Cambridge, October 2021, and University of Michigan, June 2022), and an updated/extended version of the talk at the MW-Gaia workshop in Athens (September 2022), American Museum of Natural History (October 2022), and University of Queensland (December 2022)
+The unquiet neighbour: how the LMC bugs the Milky Way (seminar at the Institute of Astronomy, Cambridge, October 2021, and University of Michigan, June 2022); an updated/extended version of the talk at the MW-Gaia workshop in Athens (September 2022), American Museum of Natural History (October 2022), and University of Queensland (December 2022); and another more recent updated talk at the Academy of Athens (October 2023; video recording) and at NAOJ, Tokyo (November 2023).

 Tango for three and ballet for thirty: the interaction of the Milky Way with its satellites (seminar at the Institute of Astrophysics of Canary Islands, May 2022, and Observatoire de Strasbourg, September 2022)